Azathothas/Stars/README.md

 - [Universal-Debloater-Alliance/universal-android-debloater-next-generation](https://github.com/Universal-Debloater-Alliance/universal-android-debloater-next-generation) – Cross-platform GUI written in Rust using ADB to debloat non-rooted Android devices.
 Improve your privacy, the security and battery life of your device.
 - [VHSgunzo/Run-wrapper](https://github.com/VHSgunzo/Run-wrapper) – ELF wrapper for RunImage Run.sh script in the extracted form
 - [VHSgunzo/importenv](https://github.com/VHSgunzo/importenv) – Launching an executable file with environment variables from a specific process id
+- [VHSgunzo/notify-send-rs](https://github.com/VHSgunzo/notify-send-rs) – Rust version of notify-send for display notifications on the linux desktop using notify-rust
 - [VHSgunzo/stresstestcpu](https://github.com/VHSgunzo/stresstestcpu) – Simple CPU stress-test in Rust
 - [VHSgunzo/superglue](https://github.com/VHSgunzo/superglue) – Tool for write a small file to the beginning of a large file in place
 - [VHSgunzo/ulexec](https://github.com/VHSgunzo/ulexec) – A tool for loading and executing PE on Windows and ELF on Linux from memory written in Rust
 - [VHSgunzo/uruntime](https://github.com/VHSgunzo/uruntime) – Universal RunImage and AppImage runtime with SquashFS and DwarFS supports
-- [VHSgunzo/wrappe](https://github.com/VHSgunzo/wrappe) –  Packer for creating self-contained single-binary applications from executables and directories.
-Distribute your application without the need for an installer, with smaller file size and faster startup than many alternatives 📦
 - [VirusTotal/yara-x](https://github.com/VirusTotal/yara-x) – A rewrite of YARA in Rust.
 - [Void-ux/pixelsort](https://github.com/Void-ux/pixelsort) – CLI image manipulation tool to pixel sort images
 - [Watfaq/clash-rs](https://github.com/Watfaq/clash-rs) – custom protocol network proxy